fireworkinyourbathtub/experiments/README.md

 There is a list of them in [TRACKS.md](TRACKS.md)

-PYYaml is needed to run the tracklist generation script.
+PyYAML is needed to run the tracklist generation script.